CakeML/hardware/README.md

 The formal Verilog semantics is located in the directory `verilog`.

 The verified Verilog synthesis tool Lutsig is located in the `compiler` directory.
-The (latest) proof-producing code generator is located in `newTranslator`.
+The proof-producing Verilog code generator is located in `translator`.

 Some examples on how to use Lutsig and the code generator in practice are available in the `examples` directory.
 There is also a test-suite for Lutsig available, based on unverified parsing of Verilog text files, in the `verilog_parser` directory.